 You have likely landed on this page from your admission letter.
 Be sure to keep it handy.
-It includes important information about your semester of admission, major, advising college and residency status for tuition purposes.
-If you have not yet seen your letter, login to your MyCoalition account, proceed to the University of Maryland section on the Colleges list and click on View Decision Letter.
+It includes important information about your semester of admission, major, advising college and residency status (for tuition purposes).
+If you have not yet seen your letter, log in to your StandOut Admissions Network account, proceed to the University of Maryland section on the Colleges list and select View Decision Letter.

-Please let us know your answer to this offer of admission by completing the Decision Response located on your MyCoalition Checklist.
+Please let us know your answer to this offer of admission by completing the Decision Response located on your StandOut Admissions Network Checklist.

-If your answer is YES, and we hope it is, you will need to submit your enrollment deposit which must be done through your MyCoalition account.
+If your answer is YES, and we hope it is, you will need to submit your enrollment deposit which must be done through your StandOut Admissions Network account.
 This nonrefundable $400 enrollment deposit will reserve your place in the incoming class and will be applied to your tuition.
 It may take up to 48 business hours for your confirmation to be processed.

-Newly admitted students will be able to acquire their Directory ID approximately one business day after the date of their admission decision.
-To create your Directory ID, or search for your previously created Directory ID, please go to identity.umd.edu.
+Newly admitted students will be able to activate their Directory ID at identity.umd.edu approximately one business day after the date of their admission decision.

-After acquiring your Directory ID, you will also need to set up Multi-Factor Authentication (MFA) and use both of these in order to complete your Housing and Dining Agreement (required of all students living in residence halls) as well as to access other UMD systems such as student financial aid, register for orientation and courses, and most other student services.
-More information regarding MFA and how to enroll can be found here.
-If you need any assistance please contact the Division of Information Technology.
+After activating your Directory ID, you will also need to set up Multi-Factor Authentication (MFA).
+Both your Directory ID and the MFA will be necessary to complete your Housing and Dining Agreement (required of all students living in on-campus residence halls) as well as to access other UMD systems such as student financial aid, registration for orientation and courses, and most other student services.
+If you need any assistance please contact the Division of Information Technology (DIT).

-International students will need to work with the International Students & Scholar Services (ISSS) office in order to receive an I-20 and complete the New Student To-Do List.
-The following materials must be submitted to ISSS in order to receive an I-20:
+International students will need to work with the International Students & Scholar Services (ISSS) office in order to receive a Form I-20 and complete additional items for new international students.
+International students must confirm their enrollment at UMD before their student visa application process can begin.

 From merit scholarships and need-based aid to understanding your payment options, learn how you can finance your education.